swkMagdeburg/2015-01-12_Gluecksfee/LicenseTournament_MK_Java/README.md

 Java Code by Matthias Busch and Katharina Laube

-Written during the [Neujahrs-Hacking of Softwerkskammer Magdeburg @ SelectLine] (https://www.softwerkskammer.org/activities/magdeburg_treffen_17)
+Written during and finished after the [Neujahrs-Hacking of Softwerkskammer Magdeburg @ SelectLine] (https://www.softwerkskammer.org/activities/magdeburg_treffen_17)

-Runs with *JUnit 4.11* as testing framework.
+Compiles with Java 7 and uses *JUnit 4.11* as testing framework.

 **Business Requirements**